RFC-MACP-0003

 • semantic-deterministic: Replay reproduces identical lifecycle transitions AND the same semantic outcome — the terminal action, committed values, and resolution are identical given the same accepted envelope sequence.

-• context-frozen: Same guarantees as semantic-deterministic, but ONLY when the external context bound at SessionStart (via context and roots) is replayed exactly.
+• context-frozen: Same guarantees as semantic-deterministic, but ONLY when the external context bound at SessionStart (via context_id, extensions, and roots) is replayed exactly.
 If bound context differs from the original session, replay outcomes are undefined.

 • non-deterministic: Replay reproduces identical lifecycle transitions and accept/reject decisions, but semantic outcomes may differ due to runtime state or external side effects.
 Runtimes SHOULD NOT attempt semantic replay for non-deterministic modes.